 My 2019 in Review

 With another year almost gone, it's time for those endless retrospectives lists!
-But for this year I want to make something different.
+But for this year I wanted to make something different.
 After all, there is much more to look back in 12 months than a 100 song Spotify playlist.
-So I will go through some global topics and speak a little bit on each.
-Let's see what happens ¯\_(ツ)_/¯
+So, I will go through the most important points of my work and my life during 2019.

 2019 was my third year on Whitesmith, the first and only place to date where I worked so far.
 Everything I know about UX/UI, Front-end development and even project managment I own to them.
 This year in particular I grown on an unexpected way, on something that was (and still is) one of my biggest flaws: Communication.
 I was put into test several times, leading directly with different clients instead of being just closed in my bubble.